fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/components/fusioncharts-net-tooltip.md

 ### Display Tooltip Shadow

-Use the Boolean type `ShowShadow` properties to set whether a shadow should be displayed below the tooltip.
+Use the boolean type `ShowShadow` properties to set whether a shadow should be displayed below the tooltip.
 Refer to the code given below:

 ```
 visualizationObj.ToolTip.ShowShadow = false;